MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 Primary vs. Secondary Modules
 -----------------------------

-ChopShop has two 'tiers' of modules to supports its chaining functionality called 'primary' and 'secondary'.
-The distincation is that primary modules parse data that is considered a 'core' type within ChopShop, specifically this would be tcp, udp, and ip.
+ChopShop has two types of modules to supports its chaining functionality called 'primary' and 'secondary'.
+The distinction is that primary modules parse data that is considered a 'core' type within ChopShop, specifically this would be tcp, udp, and ip.
 A module that processes a module created type is considered secondary.
 The http_extractor module, for example is a secondary module as it only accepts 'http' type data.
 It's important to note that since ChopShop supports ingesting multiple types within a single module, a module can technically both be a primary and secondary module -- but the distinction between primary and secondary is generally a runtime distinction, as in what functions will be called in either case.
 More on this will be covered below.

 Module Structure